MPES: Project Management in the Health Sector

 TU – Fundamentals of Environmental Law and Economics

-Number of ECTS credits = 5 – TU coordinator TU Aurélie ESCANDE
+Number of ECTS credits = 5 – TU Coordinator TU Aurélie ESCANDE

-Essential prerequisite: Bachelor's degree
+Essential requirement:Bachelor's degree

 Content andObjectivesof theTU

-Environmental and labor law – 11.5 hours of lectures, 5 hours of tutorials:
+Environmental and Labor Law – 11.5 hours of lectures, 5 hours of tutorials:

-• International, Community, and National Environmental Law
+• International, EU, and National Environmental Law

-Guiding principles and challenges of the ISO 9001, ISO 14001, and ISO 45001 standards – 4.5-hour tutorial
+Guiding Principles and Key Issues of the ISO 9001, ISO 14001, and ISO 45001 Standards – 4.5-hour workshop

-• Requirements common to management standards
+• Requirements common to management frameworks

 • Critical issues related to quality, the environment, and safety

-• Tutorials: Summary table of requirements
+• Tutorials: Summary Table of Requirements

-• General introduction to economics,
+• General Introduction to Economics,

-• Basic concepts in microeconomics essential for understanding environmental economics (concepts of public goods and externalities)
+• Basic concepts in microeconomics essential for understanding environmental economics (concepts of public goods and externalities),

-• Presentation of environmental policy instruments.
+• Overview of environmental policy tools.

-Regulations on chemical substances in Europe 2:00 p.m.
+Chemical Regulations in Europe 2:00 p.m.
 CM

-• Chemical regulations: REACH, CLP
+• Chemical Regulation: REACH, CLP

-• Regulatory ecotoxicological testing, OECD guidelines
+• Regulatory ecotoxicological tests, OECD guidelines

 Teaching methods:

-Face-to-face teaching: Lectures: 40.5 hours – DS 9.5 hours
+In-person instruction: CM: 40.5 hours – DS 9.5 hours

-Assessment methods: –2-hour written exam – Continuous assessment worth 10 points
+Assessment methods: –2-hour written exam – Continuous assessment (worth 10 points)

 SEMESTER 2

-CORE CURRICULUM (S2)
+: CORE CURRICULUM (S2)

-PAM1S2LV – English and Second Language
+PAM1S2LV – English and a Second Language

 /